Nobel Prize in chemistry goes to discovery that could trap C02 and bring water to deserts

 The winners' reactions

-Yaghi learned that he had won while traveling from San Francisco to Brussels on Wednesday.
+Yaghi learned that he had won while traveling from San Francisco to Brussels.
 As he grabbed his luggage and prepared to change flights in Frankfurt, his phone started buzzing with a call from Sweden.

 “You cannot prepare for a moment like that," he said at a news conference. ”The feeling is indescribable, but it's absolutely thrilling."